Russian Femme Fatales

 Lydia Delektorskaya was born in Tomsk in 1910.
 Her childhood was happy.
 Then happiness ended.
 In the early 20s typhus and cholera hit Siberia.
 Both Lydia’s parents died.
 The girl was brought up by her aunt.
 In 1923, the aunt, her children and niece emigrated to Manchuria.
 In Harbin, Lydia graduated from Russian Lyceum, and then moved to France.
 At the age of 19 Lydia married a Russian emigrant, but the marriage was a failure.

 In 1932 Delektorskaya appeared in Matisse’s house.
 She became an artist’s assistant.
-At that time, Matisse worked on his famous “Dance”.
-He was “the great Henri Matisse”, she was the secretary-immigrant, an orphan.
+At that time, Matisse worked on his famous Dance.
+He was the great Henri Matisse, she was the secretary-immigrant, an orphan.
 He was sixty, she was nineteen.
-He was married.
+In addition, he was married.
 They were together for almost a quarter of a century, until his death.
 Lydia Delektorskaya immediately became not only a secretary, but also a model and muse of the great artist.
 Matisse’s wife filed for divorce.
 The artist stayed with Lydia.

 Elsa Triolet was not just the wife of Aragon.
 She became a famous writer.
 Elsa even became the Prix Goncourt winner.
 She translated Chekhov and Mayakovsky, and was co-writer of Normandie-Niemen’s film script.